 As a result of the shooting from a white SUV, two cars parked in the driveway were damaged with bullets, while four occupants of the cars weren’t injured.

 The Riverside police believes that the white SUV was targeting the four men in an attempt to murder them, though the motive remains unclear at this point.
 A black male, Hispanic male and female were reportedly inside the SUV at the time of the shooting.

 After the incident, the vehicle drove off eastbound toward Harlem Avenue.
 The police is still investigating the shoot-and-run incident, and no one has been taken into custody.

 Our car accident attorneys at JML Law are keeping a close eye on the developments in the incident, as perpetrators resort to shoot-and-run to injure and murder Riverside residents more often than ever.

-It’s not the first time perpetrators have used a car in an attempted murder case, according to our Riverside car accident attorneys.
-And it makes sense since fleeing in a car is much faster than fleeing on foot.
+It’s not the first time perpetrators have used a car in an attempted murder case, according to our car accident attorney Riverside CA. And it makes sense since fleeing in a car is much faster than fleeing on foot.

 However, cars and other vehicles are being used in a hit-and-run and shoot-and-run incident not only for injuring or killing targeted people intentionally.
 A driver may flee the scene after resorting to a gun in a bout of road rage.

 Or a reckless driver that points a gun at another driver tailgating him in an attempt to scare him off (and fires it accidentally).

 Fact: an estimated up to 25 million Americans carry guns in their vehicles.
 While most of them use guns solely for self-defense purposes, others may carry guns for vile purposes.